thundrio-kh/kh2-ai-decomp/README.md

 Contains two directories, and one script for adding informational comments to bdscripts

-# KNOWN ISSUE the behavior of cfti and citf are swapped right now, once it is fixed in Bdxio these files will be updated
 # add_txt_labels.py

 Idemptotently makes the following changes and comments to all of the bdscripts